What's the Best Testosterone Booster in 2023?

 Winner: Roman

-Roman is more than just a testosterone company.
-They’ve grown into a telehealth juggernaut over the past years, offering everything from hair loss and ED treatments to mental health services.
-That expansion coincided with growth and refinement in customer service, with a sleek, intuitive website and a friendly, responsive phone staff.
+Roman is more than just a testosterone-oriented company.
+It has grown into a telehealth juggernaut over the years whose range of offerings includes hair loss treatments, erectile dysfunction (ED) treatments, and weight loss services.
+Its expansion coincided with growth and refinement in customer service, with a sleek, intuitive website.

 Who needs a testosterone booster?

-Men produce less testosterone as they age, and men over 40 lose testosterone at a greater rate than men under 40 — a phenomenon sometimes called male menopause.
-Men can experience these symptoms as early as 30, but it’s mostly men over 40 who will notice the changes.
-Whatever your age, you may have lower testosterone levels than normal.
+Close to 95% of testosterone is produced by the testicles.
+"The other 5% is produced by our adrenal glands," explained Dr. Isabel Urdaneta, a urologist and member of our Medical Review Board.
+But men produce less testosterone as they age, and men over 40 lose testosterone at a greater rate than men under 40 — a phenomenon sometimes called male menopause.
+Men can experience symptoms of reduced testosterone as early as 30, and it's mostly those over 40 who will notice the changes, but lower-than-normal testosterone levels can occur no matter your age.
+Clinically low testosterone is also known as male hypogonadism, and it causes numerous symptoms.

 • Depression